Interested in learning about chord voicing?

 Ways to Create Different Chord Voicings in Music

 You can play with the spacing between the notes, double them, alter their octaves, change the order to create inversions, and divide between multiple instruments to create individual voices.
-Let us see each of the individual options in detail, along with the associated rules and limitations.
+Let us see each option in detail, along with the associated rules and limitations.

 While going through the concept of chord spelling above, you have seen the chord in the root position, which has all its notes confined within an octave.
 This is also known as the close-position chord and is the most compact version of any chord.